Eschatologue/CM_wiki/docs/class/cleric/life.md

 ### Level 3: Disciple of Life

 When a spell you cast with a spell slot restores Hit Points to a creature, that creature regains additional Hit Points on the turn you cast the spell.
-The additional Hit Points equal 2 plus the spell slot’s level.
+The additional Hit Points equal 2 plus the spell slot's level.

 ### Level 3: Life Domain Spells